 It is worth noting, however, that some of these ETFs do not offer as much diversification as other international ETFs.
 For instance, as of Nov.
 30, 2020, just three stocks made up over 50% of the MSCI Switzerland Index since it's weighted by market capitalization.
 The most popular Swiss ETFs include:

 - iShares MSCI Switzerland Index Fund ETF (EWL)

 - Invesco CurrencyShares Swiss Franc Trust (FXF)

 Investing in Switzerland's ADRs

-American Depository Receipts (ADRs) offer investors another easy way to invest in Switzerland by purchasing individual company stocks trading on U.S. exchanges.
+American depository receipts (ADRs) offer investors another easy way to invest in Switzerland by purchasing individual company stocks trading on U.S. exchanges.
 Purchasing individual stocks makes it easy for investors to gain exposure to specific areas of Switzerland's economy or individual companies within the country.
-And ETFs can be easily purchased with U.S. brokerage accounts, since the securities trade on U.S. stock exchanges.
+And ADRs can be easily purchased with U.S. brokerage accounts, since the securities trade on U.S. stock exchanges.

 The three most popular Swiss ADRs include:

 - Roche Holding Ltd. (RHHBY)